2001 Little League World Series

 The 2001 Little League World Series took place between August 17 and August 26 in South Williamsport, Pennsylvania.
-The Kitasuna Little League of Tokyo, Japan defeated Apopka National Little League of Apopka, Florida in the championship game of the 55th Little League World Series.
+The Kitasuna Little League of Tokyo, Japan, defeated Apopka National Little League of Apopka, Florida, in the championship game of the 55th Little League World Series (LLWS).
 This tournament saw the expansion of pool play to 16 teams, eight from the United States, and eight from around the world.
-Little League Volunteer Stadium was built to accommodate the number of added games that would be played in the pool stage, and it would also host the consolation game.
+This was the first LLWS to use Little League Volunteer Stadium; it was built to accommodate games added to the pool stage and to host the tournament's consolation game for third place.

+Age controversy

-Following the conclusion of the tournament, Danny Almonte, a pitcher from the team representing the Mid-Atlantic, would be the center of a scandal where it was discovered that Almonte was not eligible to play in the tournament because he was two years over the maximum age limit.
-Because of this, the Mid-Atlantic team was forced to forfeit every game in the tournament they participated in retroactively.
+Following the conclusion of the tournament, Danny Almonte, a pitcher from the Bronx, New York, team representing the Mid-Atlantic Region, was the center of a scandal when it was discovered that he was not eligible to play in the tournament because he was two years over the maximum age limit.
+Because of this, the Mid-Atlantic team was retroactively assessed a forfeit for each game they won in the tournament.
+The team's statistics, including a perfect game thrown by Almonte, were also invalidated.

-The 2001 Little League World Series was also the first ever that had a female umpire to call the championship game: Flora Stansbury from Seneca, Missouri.
-U.S. President George W. Bush, himself a little leaguer as a child, was also in attendance at the championship game.

-Nobuhisa Baba's single in the bottom of the sixth drove in the winning run.